ExerentPrime/Rivenvale/README.md

 ```
 ## 🔄 Updating and Maintenance

-To keep Rivenvale running smoothly and up to date, follow these steps for updates and maintenance:
+Rivenvale is updated regularly to align with new Warframe patches.
+To ensure the bot functions correctly, you must update the code and refresh specific data files as outlined below:

 ### Updating the Bot
-1. **Pull Latest Code Changes**
+- **Pull Latest Code Changes**
 Ensure you have the latest version of the repository:
 ```
 git pull origin main
 ```
+### Maintaining the Data
-2. **Refresh Data Files**
+- **Refresh Data Files**
-The bot downloads `roll_data.xlsx` and `weapon_data.txt` automatically on first run, but these may become outdated.
+Rivenvale automatically downloads `roll_data.xlsx` and `weapon_data.txt` on its first run.
+However, these files may become outdated after a Warframe patch.
 To force a refresh, delete the existing files and restart the bot:
 ```
 rm roll_data.xlsx weapon_data.txt
 ```